-After the new skin layer is completely formed and the dead skin peels off, the discoloration of the skin, a tan, may remain for weeks to months.
-The dark coloring gradually fades away, a sign that the skin is refreshed and all of the skin cells directly affected by UV radiation have been replaced.
+After the new skin layer is completely formed and the dead skin peels off, the discoloration of the skin -- a tan -- may remain for weeks to months.
+The dark coloring gradually fades, a sign that the skin is refreshed and all of the skin cells directly affected by UV radiation have been replaced.
 However, sun exposure often causes imperceptible damage to the genetic material, or DNA, of the skin cells.
-In this way, even skin cells produced years after a sunburn may carry damage that can result in problems such as aged appearance of skin or cancer.
+In this way, even skin cells produced years after a sunburn may carry damage that can result in problems such as an aged appearance of skin or cancer.

 Although most sunburns heal on their own with simple home care, severe burns from either the sun or a tanning bed may require medical attention.
 See your doctor as soon as possible if you experience a sunburn that leads to the formation of skin blisters or is so painful that you cannot function normally.